MicrosoftDocs/office-docs-powershell/skype/skype-ps/skype/New-CsHuntGroup.md

 ```

 ### -RoutingMethod
-The RoutingMethod defines how agents will be called in a call queue.
+The RoutingMethod defines how agents will be called in a Call Queue.
 If the routing method is set to Serial, then agents will be called one at a time.
 If the routing method is set to Attendant, then agents will be called in parallel.

 PARAMVALUE: Attendant | Serial